-On behalf of the Board, I would like to express our sincere gratitude for the trust and support from all our Shareholders and business partners, and we are thankful to our management team and all staff for their valuable contributions towards the development of the Group.
+On behalf of the Board, I would like to express our sincere gratitude for the trust and support from all of our Shareholders and business partners, and we are thankful for our management team and all of our staff for their valuable contributions towards the development of the Group.
 The Group will continue to spare no efforts to achieve better results, and create better returns and highest values for our Shareholders.

-Mr. Wu Lijue

-Chairman of the Board
+Mr. Wu Lijue Chairman of the Board

-Hong Kong, 30 March 2021
+Hong Kong, 30 March 2022